Formatted output

 • Stream is the stream to which output is written. format/2 writes to the current output.

-• Control is either an atom or a string, which can contain control sequences of the form ~NC, where C is a format control option, and N is its optional non-negative integer argument.
+• Control is a text (represented as atom, chars, codes or string), which may contain control sequences of the form ~NC, where C is a format control option, and N is its optional non-negative integer argument.
 Any characters that are not part of a control sequence are written to the stream.

 If N can be specified, then it can be a sequence of decimal digits.
-Alternatively, it can be the character *, in which case N will be taken as the next argument from Arguments.
+Alternatively, it can be the character *, in which case N will be taken as the next argument from Arguments (which must be an integer).
 It can also begiven as `<character>, in which case N is the integer code of the given character (only useful for ~t).

 NOTE: SP allows negative N in some formats!